AIFDR/riab/docs/RiabSoftwareDesign.rst

     are the original layer names.
 2. Data points have been aligned so vector operations are allowed.
-3. It is up to the plugin to know the semantics of names and attributes, i.e. if there is a layer named ?WALL_TYPE? with attributes like ?Fibro?, ?Timber?, ?Brick veneer? etc, the plugin must be aware of the meaning of these names and used them correctly.
+3. It is up to the plugin to know the semantics of names and attributes, i.e. if there is a layer named WALL_TYPE with attributes like Fibro, Timber, Brick veneer etc, the plugin must be aware of the meaning of these names and used them correctly.

 PyPlugin: A flexible python library to manage the plugins, find the